cbmrphenomics/cbmrphenomics.github.io/esrum/source/usage/dos_and_donts.rst

 -  Do not place data or custom scripts in your home folder.
 Your home folder is accessible only to you, unless you provide a written permission to KU IT.
-See TODO LINK for more information.
+See :ref:`section_home` for more information.

 -  Do not run big jobs on the head node (`esrumhead01fl`).
-Small jobs are allowed (at most a couple cores and modest memory usage), but larger jobs *will* be terminated without warning.
-See the TODO page for how to run your tasks.
+Small jobs are allowed (a couple of cores at most and modest memory usage), but larger jobs *will* be terminated without warning.
+See the :ref:`page_batch_jobs` page for how to run your tasks on the cluster.

 -  Be considerate of other users who also need to run their analyses and please talk to us if you have a lot of jobs to run, need to use a lot of computational resources, and so on.
-See also TODO.
+See also the :ref:`page_running` page.

 The following may make your use of the Esrum cluster easier: